 Obstructive sleep apnoea is associated with increased risk of death and hospitalisation in patients with COPD.

 Exercise testing can be useful in patients with a disproportional degree of dyspnoea.
 It can be performed on a cycle or treadmill ergometer, or by a simple timed walking test (e.g., 6 minutes, or duration <6 minutes).
 Exercise testing is also of use in selecting patients for rehabilitation.
 Respiratory muscle function may also be tested if dyspnoea or hypercapnia are disproportionately increased with respect to FEV1, as well as in patients with poor nutrition and those with corticosteroid myopathy.

 In patients with frequent exacerbations, severe airflow limitation, and/or exacerbations requiring mechanical ventilation, sputum should be sent for culture.
 Echocardiogram evaluates suspected cardiac disease or pulmonary hypertension.

 The World Health Organization (WHO) has specified a minimum set of interventions for the diagnosis of COPD in primary care.
-WHO: package of essential noncommunicable (PEN) disease interventions for primary health care external link opens in a new window
+WHO: package of essential noncommunicable (PEN) disease interventions for primary health care Opens in new window